 Part of your audit should also focus on files that have been accessed and changed outside of normal business hours.
 By monitoring your network traffic, you can find patterns that are outliers to your normal business activity.
 If your office is not 24/7 but access or high network utilization is detected at night, your network may have been compromised.

 What condition are your network and NTFS shares in?
-If you’re not share, please contact River Run to schedule a network audit at 414-228-7474.
+If you are not sure, please contact River Run to schedule a network audit at 414-228-7474.

 Share this article